Date(s) - 07 Jul 2020

 - Have practical, adaptable tools that will enable their organisation to improve policy and practice.

 - Have started to develop an action plan for their organisation to become trauma informed.

 This course is delivered online and involves self-guided learning and an interactive training session.
 A week before the session, you will receive the materials for you to work through in your own time and should take no longer than an hour to complete.
 The training session is tutor led and will last for three hours, including a 20 minute break.
 In our virtual classroom, you will explore some of the topics from the self-guided learning in more depth and cover new topics.
 The training session will involve tutor presentation, question and answer opportunities and group work activities.

 This course is for service managers and people involved in service development.

 We strongly recommend that you attend our Complicated Matters: Links Between Domestic and Sexual Violence, Substance Use and Mental Ill-health course or complete this course as an online e-learning course.
 This ensures better understanding when attending this course.
 Please look at the Complicated Matters course description before booking onto this course to evaluate your level of knowledge is appropriate.

-For individuals, our elearning courses are £15.
-For organisations booking in-house training, you can buy multiple logins at a discounted price.
+For individuals, our e-learning courses have a £15 admin fee.
+Organisations can buy multiple logins at a discounted price.
 Sign up here or email email@example.com for help with your purchase.